jafaryor/knowledge-base/Web/Framework/virtual-dom.md

 Another option is `Virtual DOM` — Not a standard. `Virtual DOM` is an abstraction of real DOM.
 They still utilize DOM eventually, but do it as little as possible and very efficiently.

 `Virtual DOM` is a technique and set of libraries / algorithms that allow us to improve front end performance by avoiding direct work with DOM and work only with lightweight JavaScript object that mimics the DOM tree.
+JSX is not used.

 Pros:
 * Updates process is optimized and accelerated.